Fire & Paramedics

 The Saint Paul Fire Department protects the life and property of the people of Saint Paul.

-Our dedicated firefighters, public educators, support staff and maintenance personnel form an effective team that is proud to serve the residents of our Capital City.
+We are a dedicated all hazard response agency comprised of firefighters, public educators, support staff and maintenance personnel - creating an effective team that are proud to serve the residents of our Capital City.